zachMahan64/bear16/README.md

     - Bear16 is a pure Harvard architecture in which ROM and RAM occupy separate address spaces.
 This was done as a design choice largely to expand system memory given 16-bit address space constraints without the need for banking or wider-than-16-bit register addressing.
-    - The VM has been optimized heavily and can run well over 100 MHz, although this is, of course, overkill and it has been throttled to 40 MHz.
+    - The VM has been optimized heavily and can run well over 100 MHz real-time, although this is, of course, overkill and it has been throttled to 40 MHz.
+This VM operates at the RTL and is cycle-accurate.
     - Bear16 was primarily an educational endeavor for me, though the entire toolchain is usable by anyone.
 ### Bear16 ISA and Assembly Language Details
 - Full ISA spreadsheet available [here](https://docs.google.com/spreadsheets/d/1skLFHBtt_hR7RHbrW7IGVIHvV-CCc16sBRJoc0tyrCA/edit?usp=sharing)